cheminfo/cheminfo-server-setup/doc/install-roc.md

 ## Add couchDB login

-Alternatively, you can use the couchDB login system instead or along ldap Add the couchDB login in `/usr/local/rest-on-couch/config.js`
+Alternatively, you can use the couchDB login system instead or along ldap.

+Add the couchDB configuration in the 'auth' properties in `/usr/local/rest-on-couch/config.js`

 ```js
 'use strict';